 funcrunch.org — computing

-I make a living as a web developer for the University of California, San Francisco Public Affairs department.
-I am emphatically a developer, not a designer.
+For ten years I made a living as a web developer for the University of California, San Francisco.
+I was emphatically a developer, not a designer.
 I know little about graphics and don't care much about fonts or color choices.
 I concentrate on the backend, making sure the site works, links don't break, and the code is valid HTML.
 I dislike graphic-intensive pages, preferring simple, uncluttered, functional sites like Google.
-Other web sites I visit frequently include MacInTouch and Alertbox.

-Besides HTML, my skills currently include PHP, Perl, MySQL, PostgreSQL, Linux and Mac OS X system administration, and video and audio editing with Final Cut Studio.
+Besides HTML, my computing skills currently include PHP, Perl, MySQL, PostgreSQL, Linux and Mac OS X system administration, Drupal content management, and video and audio editing with Final Cut Studio.

-Software I rely on includes BBEdit for text editing (including HTML), Apple Mail for e-mail (I switched in August 2005 after being a loyal Eudora user for over 10 years), Firefox for web browsing, Retrospect for backups, and Quicken for financial management.
-On the creative front, I use Adobe Lightroom for photo processing, iTunes for my music collection, and Final Cut Studio for video and audio editing.
-I transcribe and compose music with Sibelius.
+Software I rely on includes BBEdit for text editing (including HTML), Thunderbird for e-mail, Firefox for web browsing, and Quicken for financial management (the only program I currently run on Windows).
+On the creative front, I use Adobe Lightroom for photo processing, Final Cut Studio for video and audio editing, and Sibelius for music transcription and composition.

 I enjoy computer gaming.
 My favorite game ever is NetHack, a highly addictive single-player dungeon adventure that is also open-source.
 I began playing on a public server in January 2007 and my stats are available there.
-I have also spent many hours playing SimCity, The Sims, The Sims Online, and The Sims 2.
-I also own virtual land in Second Life, which is not really a game, but an alternative reality of sorts.
+I have also spent many hours playing SimCity and The Sims (all three major versions and most of the expansions).

 Winning Nethack game